kghose/groho/docs/Readme.md

 downsampler says it's time to save a sample, the sample is written out.
 Double buffering is used.

+### Folder organization
+The folder is populated with the following files
+- `posX.bin` where `X` is the NAIF id of the object.
+- `bodies.txt` a manifest file listing all the bodies in the simulation
+- `events.txt` a list of events and their times

 # [Current road map](roadmap.md)